 In 2020, the Company obtained regulatory clearance for the Senhance ultrasonic system in Taiwan and Japan.
 On February 12, 2020, the Company expanded its claims in the EU for the Senhance System to include pediatric patients, allowing accessibility to more surgeons and patients, as well as expanding its potential market to include pediatric hospitals in Europe.
 The Company anticipates the robotic precision provided by the Senhance System, coupled with the already available 3 mm diameter instruments, will prove to be an effective tool in surgery with smaller patients.

-On March 13, 2020 the Company announced that it received FDA clearance for the Intelligent Surgical UnitTM (ISUTM) for use with the Senhance System.
+On March 13, 2020, the Company announced that it received FDA clearance for the Intelligent Surgical UnitTM (ISUTM) for use with the Senhance System.
 The Company believes it is the first such FDA submission seeking clearance for machine vision technology in abdominal robotic surgery.
 On September 23, 2020, the Company announced the first surgical procedures successfully completed using the ISU.
+On September 1, 2021, the Company announced that it received FDA clearance for an expansion of machine vision capabilities.
 On January 19, 2021, the Company announced that it received CE Mark for the ISU.
-Finally, on July 28, 2021, the Company announced that it received FDA clearance for 5 mm diameter articulating instruments, offering better access to difficult-to-reach areas of the anatomy by providing two additional degrees of freedom.
+Lastly, on July 28, 2021, the Company announced that it received FDA clearance for 5 mm diameter articulating instruments, offering better access to difficult-to-reach areas of the anatomy by providing two additional degrees of freedom.
 These instruments have previously received CE Mark for use in the EU.